 Location: 834 Lakechime Dr, Sunnyvale, CA 94089

-Good to know: skateboard ramps, multi-sport complex, basketball courts, baseball fields, lights until 10pm, restrooms.
+Good to know: skateboard ramps, multi-sport complex, basketball courts, baseball fields, restrooms.

 Parent tip: Helmets required.
 Less crowded on weekday mornings and early afternoons.
 The 10pm light curfew makes it the best in the area for after-school sessions.